mvolkmann/MyUnixEnv/notes/VueNotes.md

     appendColor(state, color) {
       // Note that state properties can be modified in mutation functions.
-      // It is not necessary to treat the state object as immutable here. state.colors.push(color);
+      // It is not necessary to treat the state object as immutable here.
+      // However, to set a specific element,
+      // rather than using syntax like state.colors[2] = color;
+      // use the Array splice method or the Vue-supplied method $set
+      // like state.colors.$set(2, color);
+      state.colors.push(color);
     },
     setYear(state, year) {